1866 Helston by-election

-The decision was appealed, and upon scrutiny, Brett was declared the winner after it was found that Campbell had received a vote from a local clergyman who did not have the right to vote.
+The decision was appealed, and upon scrutiny, Brett was declared the winner after it was found that Campbell had received a vote from a local clergyman who did not have the right to vote due to a lack of residency.
 This election led to Parliament deciding that in future, if an equal number of votes were recorded for two or more candidates at an election, all such candidates should be elected.

 Background

 Vacancy

 At the 1865 United Kingdom general election, Adolphus William Young, representing the Liberal Party, had been elected as the Member of Parliament for the Helston constituency.
 He defeated the Conservative candidate, Major Shadwell Morley Grylls by 154 votes to 144.
 In the immediate aftermath, a report in the Royal Cornwall Gazette said that the result had been a surprise, and alleged that "certain measures ... were adopted to induce men to break their solemn pledges".
 A succession of letters were published over the subsequent weeks from representatives of both candidates, making a series of allegations and counter-allegations.
 In February 1866, a petition was presented to Parliament by three Helston constituents, accusing Young of "acts of bribery and corruption" during the election.
 At the subsequent hearing in April, Mr W. H. Cooke—counsel for the petitioners—announced that Young had accepted that without his knowledge, some of his representatives had been guilty of bribery, and he would not contest the charge.
 By agreement, only one witness was called, and the committee chairman agreed it was sufficient to report the election void.